Please call 530-896-9772 for updates on your jury service.

 - Compensation: California allows payment of $15 a day plus mileage, at the current rate according to federal standards, per mile both ways after the first day for jury service.
 Use of public transportation is also reimbursable up to $12.00 per day.
 For reimbursement, ask your local jury office or the bailiff in the courtroom for more specific information for your local court.
 Although this is only a fraction of the cost of each juror's time, the courts are working with the Legislature and the Governor to increase juror fees.

-- Parking: There is ample parking at both courthouse locations.
+- Parking: There is ample parking at both courthouse parking lots.

 - Security: People entering the courthouse may be searched.
 Purses, briefcases, or other containers may also be searched.
 Weapons are prohibited in the courthouse facility.